Ivan Titov: Biography

-Early years.
-Priest
+Early years

-Ivan (Ioann) Titov was born on February 18 (or March), 1879, at the Nikolaev plant of Osinsky Uyezd (Perm Governorate) into the family of a clergyman.
-After graduating from the Perm Theological Seminary in 1901, he began church service: he was ordained a priest, and on August 15, 1901, he received a parish in Kungur ("ordained a priest to the church"; with an annual income of about 1 thousand rubles for 1907).
+Ivan (Ioann) Titov was born on 18 February (or March), 1879, at the Nikolaev plant of Osinsky Uyezd (Perm Governorate) into the family of a clergyman.
+After graduating from the Perm Theological Seminary in 1901, he began church service: he was ordained a priest, and on 15 August 1901 he received a parish in Kungur ("ordained a priest to the church"; with an annual income of about 1 thousand rubles for 1907).

 In addition, during this period Titov led the Kungur church school and was the law teacher in the primary schools of the city.
 He also worked in an educational society.
 He was a homeowner.
 With the participation of Ivan Titov, a two-story stone building was built for a two-year school.

 For the telegram sent to Emperor Nicholas II with a request to mitigate the fate of the technicians sentenced to death, Titov was during the election campaign "under the ban" (forbidden in priesthood); went beyond the state of the diocese.

 Member of the Third Duma.
 Removal of a dignity

-On October 14, 1907, Ivan Vasilievich Titov was elected to the State Duma of the Russian Empire of the third convocation from the total electors of the Perm Provincial Electoral Assembly.
+On 14 October 1907 Ivan Vasilievich Titov was elected to the State Duma of the Russian Empire of the third convocation from the total electors of the Perm Provincial Electoral Assembly.
 In the Duma, he joined the Faction of the Progressists and Peacekeepers, became its secretary.
 Due to "some deafness in the left ear", he asked to allocate a place closer to the Duma tribune.

 In the 3rd Duma, Titov was a member of a number of Duma commissions: on affairs of the Orthodox Church (in the fifth session he became a friend of its chairman), on gymnasiums and preparatory schools (from the fourth session – secretary), on public education, budget, on the charter and staff of universities.
 Titov's signature is under the draft laws "On Changing Laws on the Collection and Administration of Zemstvo and Natural Duties of Peasants", "On Improving and Increasing Peasant Land Tenure and Land Use", "On Introducing Zemstvo in Siberia", "Rules for Admission to Higher Educational Institutions" and "On Abolition of the Death Penalty".
 He also served as a rapporteur for the Conciliation Commission on the bill on the abolition of restrictions related to the deprivation or voluntary removal of the dignity or rank.

 During the work of the Third Duma, Ivan Titov spoke 29 times in the debate, mainly on public education: in particular, he advocated the introduction of universal primary education.

 As a deputy, in 1912, Titov turned to the Most Holy Governing Synod with a request to allow him to go to university.
 Having been refused, he declared voluntary abdication of dignity and entered the University of Saint Petersburg.
 Dignity was removed on August 2 – without due admonition.
 After this, Titov enrolled in the Kungur bourgeoisie, became a personal honorary citizen.
 Finished university.